Manly Vale

 Manly Vale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Four projects are identified by AreaSearch as potentially impacting the area: Stockland Balgowlah Shopping Centre Expansion & Residential, North Manly Recreation Site Redevelopment, Lawrence Street Shoptop Housing, and Balgowlah RSL Club Renovations (Stage 1 of Master Plan).
+Four projects have been identified by AreaSearch as potentially impacting the area: Stockland Balgowlah Shopping Centre Expansion & Residential, North Manly Recreation Site Redevelopment, Lawrence Street Shoptop Housing, and Balgowlah RSL Club Renovations (Stage 1 of Master Plan).
+These are considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.